Beckwith-Wiedemann Syndrome Spectrum – Definition

 Recommendations for Early Detection in Your Patients

-• Usually, no treatment for upper limb length differences
+- Usually no treatment for upper limb length differences

 Abdominal Wall Defects

-• Treatment according to usual standard, no specific recommendation for BWS
+- Treat as usual, no specific recommendation for BWS

 Hypoglycaemia